Taludas/WholesomeHaciendaHaul/Readme.md

     - Default decal skin for public buildings set to vanilla, so you always have to press Ctrl+V (or your hotkey for that) to switch the decal to Hacienda Ground
     - police and church as well as guildhouse now cause Mercier to react accordingly when they are built
     - locked all new relevant buildings for AI to prevent them from getting stuck
-    - Hacienda Main Buidling added to the Influence Investment "Optimisation" AssetPool
+    - Hacienda Main Buidling added to the Influence Investment "Optimization" AssetPool
 </details>

 <details>
     <summary>Patch Notes Version 1.1.2</summary>

-* Hotfix for all Localisations except English.
-Sorry for the inconvienence, I accidentally zipped up older texts files for the other languages.
+* Hotfix for all Localizations except English.
+Sorry for the inconvenience, I accidentally zipped up older texts files for the other languages.
 </details>

 <details>